By signing up to Future First, you'll be joining a national cross-sector movement to fight educational inequality.

 Our staff will provide you with the help and support necessary to make sure all of your leaving students are signed up.

 We recommend briefing your students on the purpose and benefits of joining your alumni network beforehand as they will be far more likely to respond to the tracking survey we send if they are expecting it.
-Check the alumni portal for promotional materials and a template presentation.
+Check the toolkit for template materials.

 There are lots of ways to reach out to your former students including: